 Since I’ve kinda abandoned the Sims 3 Legacy Challenge spreadsheet, someone else asked me if she could start distributing an updated version she made.
 I think it’s awesome that she wanted to do that and said yes.
 You can find her version on her site.

-I am currently boycotting EA Games for many reasons, not the least of which is my last customer service interaction with them.
-I installed Origin today, though, because I already had a couple of games acquired through it and figured that was the easiest way to find out if they ever got ported to Mac (unlikely though that may be).
+My last customer service interaction with EA Games is one of many reasons I’m boycotting their products.
+I installed Origin today, though, as I already have a couple of games acquired through it.
+It seemed the easiest way to find out if they ever got ported to Mac (unlikely though that may be).

 My friend PyroFalkon is a huge fan of The Sims.
 He was the one who introduced me to the Legacy Challenge, which has taken over how I play The Sims.
 He has created a new challenge which he calls the Sims 3 Socialism Challenge and is currently beta testing it in Let’s Play form on his YouTube channel.